jonlpersson/ed-latimore/site/_posts/2024-08-28-headway-app-how-to-use-bite-sized-content-for-skill-development.md

 ### **Topics covered by Headway**

-[Headway](https://gthw-app-limited.pxf.io/c/2316453/2041488/18904?subid1=%7Bedlatimore%7D&amp;traffic_type=%7Barticle%7D&amp;subid2=%7Bclickid%7D) covers a wide range of topics, effectively addressing performance gaps and enhancing retention by breaking information into smaller parts.
+[Headway](https://gthw-app-limited.pxf.io/c/2316453/2041488/18904?subid1=%7Bedlatimore%7D&amp;traffic_type=%7Barticle%7D&amp;subid2=%7Bclickid%7D){: rel="nofollow"} covers a wide range of topics, effectively addressing performance gaps and enhancing retention by breaking information into smaller parts.
 This micro-content can be tailored to focus on specific work-related tasks and the needs of learners, making it a versatile tool for skill development.

 Future microlearning platforms will likely prioritize accessibility and inclusivity for diverse learner needs.
 This focus ensures bite-sized learning remains relevant and beneficial, catering to various personal and professional development goals.